MSIAC Interns & Trainees

 - Note any differences in the output from the two CBA models.

-The student will then have to detail the findings in a comprehensive report.
+- Detail the findings in a comprehensive report.

 - Exposure to Life Cycle Costing – an overlooked and underappreciated aspect of engineering practice.